-End-user product demand, economic uncertainties, the COVID-19 pandemic, natural disasters, and other matters beyond Varex's control make it difficult for its customers to accurately forecast and plan future business activities; which makes it difficult for Varex to accurately predict the demand for its products.
+End-user product demand, economic uncertainties, natural disasters, and other matters beyond Varex's control make it difficult for its customers to accurately forecast and plan future business activities; which makes it difficult for Varex to accurately predict the demand for its products.
 Because the manufacture of our products requires some lead-time, changes in customer purchasing forecasts have previously impacted Varex's business, resulting in excess inventory and slowdowns in sales.
 Similar inventory adjustments and slowdowns in sales are likely to occur in the future.
 Changes to customer forecasts can occur on short notice.
 Varex's customers also face inherent competitive issues and new product introduction delays which can result in changes in forecasts.
 The market and regulatory risks faced by Varex's customers also ultimately impact Varex's ability to forecast future business.
 Varex's agreements for imaging components, such as its three-year pricing agreement with Canon Medical Systems, may contain purchasing estimates that are based on its customers' historical purchasing patterns rather than firm commitments, and actual purchasing volumes under the agreements may vary significantly from these estimates.
 The variation from forecasted purchasing volume may be due, in part, to the increasing life of X-ray tubes, which can result in reduced demand for replacement X-ray tubes in ways Varex may not be able to accurately forecast.
 Reductions in purchasing patterns have in the past and may in the future materially and adversely affect Varex's operating results.
-Decreased economic activity associated with the COVID-19 pandemic has had a significant negative impact on the demand for our industrial products and that impact is likely to continue.